pkgr/pkgr.github.io/_articles/install-configure-run-package.md

 {{#tip}}

-See the <a href="../packaging/environment-variables.html">list of all default environment variables</a> set for your application.
+See the [list of all default environment variables][env-variables] set for your application.

 {{/tip}}